SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Analyze.md

 ```

 ### Path to gem5 Home
 Specify the path to the gem5 home directory.
-By default, the gem5 home directory is not specified.
+By default, the gem5 home directory is `./thirdparty/gem5/`.
 #### Usage example:
 ```shell
 # Set gem5 home directory
 python3 cha.py analyze --gem5-home "path/to/gem5_home"
 ```
 ### Path to gem5 Binary
 Specify the path to the gem5 binary.
-By default, the gem5 binary path is not specified.
+By default, the gem5 binary path is `./`.
 #### Usage example:
 ```shell
 # Set gem5 binary path